-With the above observations, we now return to the derivation of the forward matching conditions.
-As mentioned earlier, we need to substitute the random vectors specified by the uncoded scheme, {\em i.e.,} assigning $X[n]=\sum_{m=1}^M \alpha_m S_m[n]$, into the critical conditions (\ref{eqn:degerate}), (\ref{eqn:BCpower}), (\ref{eqn:epi}), (\ref{eqn:BCcondition1}) and (\ref{eqn:BCcondition2}) in order to identify the matching conditions.
+With the above observations, we now return to the derivation of the forward matching condition.
+As mentioned earlier, we need to substitute the random vectors specified by the uncoded scheme, {\em i.e.,} assigning $X[n]=\sum_{m=1}^M \alpha_m S_m[n]$, into the critical conditions (\ref{eqn:degerate}), (\ref{eqn:BCpower}), (\ref{eqn:epi}), (\ref{eqn:BCcondition1}) and (\ref{eqn:BCcondition2}) in order to identify the matching condition.
 It is straightforward to see that (\ref{eqn:BCpower}), (\ref{eqn:epi}) and (\ref{eqn:BCcondition1}) indeed hold with equality due to the jointly Gaussian distribution of the uncoded scheme, and the chosen coefficients.
-Thus we only need to focus on (\ref{eqn:degerate}) and (\ref{eqn:BCcondition2}), which in the context of the uncoded scheme are equivalent to the following single-letter forms
+Thus we only need to focus on (\ref{eqn:degerate}) and (\ref{eqn:BCcondition2}), which in the context of the uncoded scheme are equivalent to the following conditions in a single-letter form

 To satisfy the condition (\ref{eqn:BCindep}) with the jointly Gaussian uncoded scheme, for any $m=2,3,\ldots,M$, we must have $\Ex[V_mV_j]+\beta_m\beta_j\sigma^2_{X|Y_m}=0$ for $j=1,2,\ldots,m-1$.
-This specifies all the off-diagonal terms of $\Sigma_{V_1,V_2,\ldots,V_M}$, as
+This specifies all the off-diagonal terms of $\Sigma_{V_{[1:M]}}$, as

-It remains to determine the diagonal entries of $\Sigma_{V_1,V_2,\ldots,V_M}$.
+It remains to determine the diagonal entries of $\Sigma_{V_{[1:M]}}$.